RezzFayyazi/GenAI-Cybersecurity/README.md

 # Generative AI in Cybersecurity

-*A hands‑on curriculum for researchers, engineers, and security professionals who want to understand, adapt, and deploy large‑language‑model (LLM) technology in modern cyber‑defense operations.*
+A hands‑on course for researchers, engineers, and security professionals who want to understand, adapt, and deploy large‑language‑model (LLM) technology in modern cyber‑defense operations.

 ---